Musketeer-H2020/MMLL-demo/demos/demo_pycloudmessenger/POM1/Kmeans/README.txt

     - password: String with the password.
     - task_name: String with the name of the task.
 If the task already exists, an error will be displayed.
     - id: Integer representing the partition of data to be used by the worker.
 Each worker should use a different partition, possible values are 0 to 4.
+    - normalization: String indicating wether to apply normalization.
+Possible options are std, minmax or no. By default no normalization is used.

 Important notes:
     - The task_name should be the same for all terminals.
-Each time we launch a new demo a new name has to be given to the task.
     - Each user should have a different id, otherwise they will be training using the same dataset partition.
 -------------------------------------------